artilatw/docs/pac6070/Using LTE-4G miniPCIe Module.md

 # Using LTE miniPCIe Module

-The Matrix-752 comes with a miniPCIe solt which supports SIMCom LTE module.
+The Matrix-752 comes with a miniPCIe slot which supports SIMCom LTE module.

 ## Using SIMCom SIM7600E
 ### Driver Installation